| Security,

 major competitors lack some of these features, but at least provide the framework on which

+similar capabilities could be built.
 DBMS-based security could, if more widely used, provide

 considerable benefits.
 If nothing else, a